alberto-leon-crespo/dailytrends-frameworkless/README.md

 DailyTrends Frameworkless is a web application designed to work without the need for a specific web application framework.
 It provides flexibility in the development process.

+## Development Philosophies

+This project is built around a number of key architectural and design philosophies aimed at creating maintainable and scalable software.
+Here is a brief overview of each philosophy:

+### CQRS (Command Query Responsibility Segregation)

+CQRS is used to segregate the operations of reading and writing into different models.
+This facilitates their integration into event-driven architectures.
+Furthermore, it also enables the reuse of use cases across the application.

+### DDD (Domain Driven Design)

+The system logic is centered around business logic, following the principles of Domain Driven Design.
+This allows the complexity of the system to be managed effectively and enables teams to focus on the core business complexities.

+### Hexagonal Architecture

+Hexagonal architecture, also known as ports and adapters architecture, is used to drive the design of the software.
+This architecture encourages the separation of concerns, making the system adaptable to change, easy to maintain, and helping with the communication between different components of the system.
+By structuring the application around distinct ports and adapters, it enables components to remain loosely coupled and highly modular.

+### Onion Design

+The project follows Onion Design, separating the different parts of the software into application, domain, and infrastructure.
+Each component has been designed to be as atomic and decoupled as possible.
+This principle is followed to ensure that each module contains only what is necessary for its operation as much as possible, fostering a high level of maintainability and adaptability.

 ## Package.json - Scripts

 The `scripts` section of the `package.json` file defines a series of shell commands associated with this project.
 Here is a description of each command: